isovera/tfa_nudge/README.md

 # Two-Factor Authentication Nudge

-The TFA nudge module is an extension of TFA module.
-Its purpose is to show which users have two-factor authentication enabled and which users do not.

 ### Overview

 A strict policy of requiring two-factor authentication can sometimes be onerous for users.
 The purpose of this module is to help site administrators give users a gentle, but insistent [nudge] (https://en.wikipedia.org/wiki/Nudge_(book)) to set up two-factor authentication.